-Feedback is what working in an Agile manner revolves around.
+Feedback in agile projects is core.
+It’s what Agility revolves around to a great extent.
 Because only feedback tells you whether you’re investing your time into quality or waste.
 And that’s what Agility is about: constantly delivering quality in an ever shifting world.

 The importance of feedback warrants a closer look.
 There is more than one dimension to it.